On a Seldom Oversight in Fermi's Calculations: Seventy Years Later: Abstract

 \section{Abstract}

 We discuss an unfortunate mistake, for a Dirac free particle, in the last Fermi lecture notes on quantum mechanics, in a course given at the University of Chicago in winter and spring of 1954.
 As is demonstrated, the correct result can be obtained by a simple matrix multiplication.
+An attempt to collect a relevant bibliography is made.